IshiKaur/memories_project/README.md

 This app is based on MERN stack and follow a scalable folder structure.

-You can create a new post, Edit the same by clicking on 3 dots on the post, Delete a post by clicking on Delete buttton and Like it by clicking on like button.
+The app supports login via Gmail or signing up through any email address.
-You can playa around by adding more feature.
+You can see all the posts or create your own post after logging in.
+You can also edit or delete your own post.

 If you want to create the whole app by yourself then follow the tutorial by 'Javascript Mastery' on youtube.